Ada-Developers-Academy/jump-start-live/lessons/day3/readme.md

 	```

 ## Debrief
-* What different types of loops did we learn about today?
+* What different types of loops and iterators did we learn about today?
 * What topics are you still struggling with?
 * What did you especially enjoy about today's class?
 * What can be improved for future classes?